ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG_NEW/Readme.md

   * **agents.py**: Where I put the agent for DDPG algorithm
   * **DDPG.py**: The file that can be called on a server to process the training.

+If you find any bugs, please kindly let me know.
+I would really appreciate that!